stashed/docs/docs/addons/nats/authentications/basic/index.md

 sample-nats-2   3/3     Running   0          9m12s
 ```

-Once the pods are in `Running` state, verify that the NATS servers are ready to accept the connections.
+Once the pods are in `Running` state, verify that the NATS server is ready to accept the connections.

 ```bash
 ❯ kubectl logs -n demo sample-nats-0 -c nats